LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 ```shell
 docker exec -it containername bash
 ```
-Or you can override the running container default command for troubleshooting purposes:
+Or you can override the running container default command for troubleshooting purposes and interactive testing of internals:

 ```shell
 docker run -d --net=host lanparty/gamesvr-csgo bash
 ```

-as the default `ENTRYPOINT` a container can be spun up for interactive testing of internals.

 ### Pay Close Attention to File Ownership and Permissions